10 Best Laptops for Architecture ( 2024 BIM Software )

 Recommended CPUs

-The following CPUs are currently, as of 2023, the best bang for your buck CPUs found on laptops.
+The following are the best bang for your buck CPUs found on laptops as of 2024.

 CPU Base Turbo Cores